How can I narrow or expand academic searches?

 – Provide four methods for expanding an academic search

-While the first lesson on conducting digital searches introduced the general concepts of source digitisation and discussed also where to find academic sources online, this second lesson focuses now more specifically on how to use online search engines (particularly subscription-based ones, such as through an academic library) to find academic sources quickly and efficiently.
+While the first chapter on conducting digital searches introduced the general concepts of source digitisation and discussed also where to find academic sources online, this second chapter focuses now more specifically on how to use online search engines (particularly subscription-based ones, such as through an academic library) to find academic sources quickly and efficiently.
 With millions of sources now stored on the internet, a researcher will, depending on their topics of interest, be required to learn how to both expand and narrow their searches.
 This is so that they can find more or fewer sources for potential use as evidence within their work.

 How can a search be narrowed?